MLBAMGames/NHLGames/README.md

 - Watch recap by clicking on the play icon on the top-right corner (when available)
 - Watch a stream by clicking on a network logo or a camera (hover on it to get some more info)

-Game panels can be customize to show or hide infos, it can be set in settings (see the next section)
+Game panels can be customized to show or hide information.
+It can be changed in the settings menu.

 ## //_Settings_